nrfconnect/sdk-nrf/samples/nrf9160/http_application_update/README.rst

 ################################

 The HTTP application update sample demonstrates how to do a basic FOTA (firmware over-the-air) update.
-It uses the :ref:`lib_download_client` library to download a file from a remote server and write it to flash.
+It uses the :ref:`lib_fota_download` library to download a file from a remote server and write it to flash.

 Overview